-This unit ensures the ability of stakeholders to communicate with the Company in an effective manner This unit gave effect to its role by providing all the data that existing and prospective investors may need, in a straightforward and prompt manner and does so by responding to enquiries by email or direct personal communication.
+This unit ensures the ability of stakeholders to communicate with the company in an effective manner.
+This Unit gave effect to its role by providing all the data that existing and prospective investors may need, in a straightforward and prompt manner and does so by responding to enquiries by email or direct personal communication.

-An overview of the development of Information Technology infrastructure to be mainly used in the disclosure process
+Brief note about the development of information technology infrastructure to be mainly used in the disclosure process

 Kuwait National Cinema Company is keen on developing its information technology infrastructure to serve as the key driver of its disclosure process.
-To this end, the Company's website serves as an essential part of the disclosure mechanism in addition to the annual reports, financial statements, and notes to the financial statements and information related to the Company's activities.
+To this end, the company's website serves as an essential part of the disclosure mechanism in addition to the annual reports, financial statements, and notes to the financial statements and information related to the company's activities.